ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 * [hasPart] listing directly contained data entities

 Any of the properties of schema.org [Dataset] MAY additionally be used (adding contextual entities as needed).
 [Directories on the web](#directories-on-the-web-dataset-distributions) SHOULD also provide `distribution`.

+## Local Data Entities

+Where an RO-Crate is used to describe _files_  and _directories_ contained within the _RO-Crate root_ directory these locally referenced _Data Entities_ as described in the _RO-Crate Metadata Document_  SHOULD be present in the _RO-Crate root_.

 ## Web-based Data Entities